 Turn down the heat in the shower

 A hot shower can feel better than almost anything else, but too much heat could irritate your scalp and may affect hair growth.
 Keep your shower warm rather than hot if your hair isn’t as thick as it once was.

 The heat of a hairdryer or rubbing your hair vigorously with a rough towel can damage it.
 If your hair is short you should let it dry without touching it.
 If you have to use a hairdryer, put it on a cooler setting.
 And if you’re rubbing your hair dry, you should try using an old t-shirt that will be kinder to your hair strands.

 Protect your hair from the sun

-Stress is bad for health, and that includes the health of your hair.
+Stress is bad for your health, and that includes the health of your hair.
 Too much stress can even make your hair fall out (a condition called telogen effluvium).
 We know that relaxing and de-stressing can be easier said than done, particularly if you’ve got a demanding job, family issues, or relationship worries.
-But it can work wonders for your hair and all-round mental and physical health.
+But it can work wonders for your hair and mental and physical health.
 Find what works for you and don’t feel any guilt about taking the time for some self-care.

 Use scientifically proven hair loss medications

 The above tips can help keep your hair healthy and can protect you against some forms of hair loss.
 But sometimes you must face the facts – if your hair loss is caused by male pattern baldness (MPB), then you’ll need more than lifestyle changes.
 You’ll need to take an effective hair loss medication.